Sun Xiaoguo: 1998 trial and aftermath

-In 2008, while Sun was detained in the First Prison in Yunnan Province, his mother, Sun Heyu, and stepfather, Li Qiaozhong, asked Yunnan justice system officials to change Sun's inmate assessment score to "active improver", and falsely credited several inventions to Sun.
+In 2008, while Sun was detained in the Yunnan No.1 Prison, his mother, Sun Heyu, and stepfather, Li Qiaozhong, asked Yunnan justice system officials to change Sun's inmate assessment score to "active improver", and falsely credited several inventions to Sun.
 These falsifications counted towards the reduction of Sun's sentence.

-In January 2009, Sun was transferred to the Second Prison in Yunnan province.
-Due to his supposed inventions and good behaviour, according to Article 78 of the criminal law, Sun was eligible for a commutation of two years and eight months.
+In January 2009, Sun was transferred to the Yunnan No.2 Prison.
+Due to his supposed inventions and good behaviour, he was eligible for a commutation of two years and eight months.

 2010 release

 On 11 April 2010, Sun was released after several commutations which resulted in an actual sentence of 12 years and 5 months.
 After being released from prison, he changed his name to Li Linchen, became a shareholder in several businesses and operated many bars in Kunming.

 On the evening of 21 July 2018, Sun beat up a person known only as "Wang" in Guandu District, Kunming, causing them to be seriously injured and several other people to suffer various degrees of injury.
 After the incident, the Guandu Branch of the Kunming Public Security Bureau opened an investigation on 30 July 2018.